aarant/nescient/README.md

 Use cases include:

-* Backing up multiple files to a reliable yet insecure location.
+* Backing up multiple files to a reliable yet insecure location, like some cloud storage providers.

 * Providing additional, file-level encryption to supplement full disk encryption, securing packed files even while the machine is on with the disk-level encryption key loaded in memory.